On subspace designs: Cutting designs and minimal sum-rank metric codes

-\begin{remark} We can prove that the ordered set $(U_1,\ldots,U_t)$ provided by Construction \ref{con:cuttingorbital} or Construction \ref{con:cuttingsubgeometries}, is a cutting design also by using Theorem Proposition \ref{prop:charcutt2}, since $L_{U_1}\cup \cdots L_{U_t}=\PG(k-1,q^m)$ in both the cases.
-Indeed, in Construction \ref{con:cuttingorbital}, it follows by the fact that the group used is transitive and in Construction \ref{con:cuttingsubgeometries} by the fact that the considered subgeometries forms a partition of the entire projective space.
+\begin{remark} We can prove that the ordered set $(U_1,\ldots,U_t)$ provided in Construction \ref{con:cuttingorbital} or Construction \ref{con:cuttingsubgeometries}, is a cutting design also by using Theorem Proposition \ref{prop:charcutt2}, since $L_{U_1}\cup \ldots \cup L_{U_t}=\PG(k-1,q^m)$ in both the cases.
+Indeed, in Construction \ref{con:cuttingorbital} gives a cutting design as the group used is transitive and Construction \ref{con:cuttingsubgeometries} gives a cutting design since the considered subgeometries form a partition of the entire projective space.
 It would be interesting to find an ordered set $(U_1,\ldots,U_t)$ as in the hypothesis of Theorem \ref{th:costantimpliescutting} such that $L_{U_1} \cup \cdots \cup L_{U_t} \neq \PG(k-1,q^m)$ or prove that this is not possible. \end{remark}

 The following construction arises again by subgeometries, but in this case they do not give a partition of the projective space.

 \begin{construction}[From subgeometries, \cite{bartoli2020cutting}] Let $\Sigma_1=L_{U_1}, \Sigma_2=L_{U_2}$ and $\Sigma_3=L_{U_3}$ three $q$-order subgeometries in $\PG(3,q^3)$ chosen as in \cite[Section 2.3]{bartoli2020cutting}.
 Then $(U_1,U_2,U_3)$ is a cutting design. \end{construction}